-Broad-winged Hawks are numerous and their populations are stable and slightly increased (particularly in Canada) between 1966 and 2014, according to the North American Breeding Bird Survey.
+Broad-winged Hawks are numerous and their populations are stable and slightly increased (particularly in Canada) between 1966 and 2016, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 1.7 million, with 55% spending some part of the year in the U.S., 42% in Canada, and 2% in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and they are not on the 2014 State of the Birds Watch List.
+The species rates an 8 out of 20 on the Continental Concern Score and they are not on the 2016 State of North America's Birds' Watch List.
 However, the Puerto Rican subspecies of Broad-winged Hawk is on the Watch List and is listed as Endangered under the Endangered Species Act.
 The northeastern U.S. gained suitable breeding habitat as it became reforested in the past century, but this benefit could be offset by increasing human development, since Broad-winged Hawks usually nest in large forests away from human activity.
 Migration numbers dropped in the east in the 1990s, possibly due to population decline or perhaps simply because of a change in migration patterns.
 The largest threat to this species is habitat destruction, particularly within its wintering range.
 Hunting was a common practice in the early twentieth century during breeding and migration, and it continues today on the wintering grounds.
 Individuals that winter in the Florida Keys and hunt along roadsides are vulnerable to vehicle strikes.
 Back to top